RAI Python to SQL Comparison#

-This guide provides a reference for SQL users to define models and write queries using RelationalAI’s (RAI) declarative Python query-builder syntax.
-It maps common SQL operations to their RAI equivalents, helping you transition smoothly to using RAI.
+This guide maps common SQL operations to their RAI equivalents, helping users with a SQL background transition smoothly to using RAI.

 Table of Contents#